 When an APNS Certificate expires, you must share a new certificate with us so we can deliver push notifications to your app.

 Navigate to the app ID that you created in the Apple Developer Portal.
 Click edit, and under Push Notifications select Create Certificate under Production SSL Certificate.
-Upload your Apple Certificate Signing Request File (CSRF) and download your certificate once it’s been created.
+Upload your Apple Certificate Signing Request (CSR) file and download your certificate once it’s been created.
 Once you have this certificate, install it into Keychain Access by double-clicking the .cer file that you just downloaded from the Apple Developer Portal.
 Then, locate the certificate file in Keychain Access, right-click the file, select Export, enter in a password to use, select the .p12 file format, and click Save.
 Please send this .p12 file (and the password that you saved it with) to your point of contact at Guidebook so that we can register it in our system and enable push notifications for your app.

 Re-Sign Your App